 Jordan and Amy met at Boston University, where they both competed on the track team.
 Jordan, a senior who had earned spending money throughout college selling gear on eBay.
 Amy, a freshman who built Geocities websites in her spare time.
 Despite Jordan attempting to charge Amy $5 admission to a party, sparks flew, emotions ran high, and they have been inseparable ever since.

 Jordan moved to Colorado after graduating and balanced life as a Denver Police Officer and professional triathlete.
 A dedicated skier as well, he saw the opportunity for a web focused Colorado ski shop that could serve local skiers while shipping every business day to serve skiers nationally.
 It was a tough decision, but Jordan left a career with the police behind to pursue his entrepreneurial dreams.
 The same week that Jordan left the police, Amy graduated from BU and headed west to Colorado, joining Jordan.

-In 2009 they moved Powder7 a few miles down the road to Golden, a mile from their home, where they've been ever since, expanding into adjoining spaces in 2011 and 2015, doubling their space each time.
+In 2009 they moved Powder7 a few miles down the road to Golden, where they've been ever since.
 Long ago Powder7 grew too big for a team of two and is proud to employ some of the best and brightest staff in the ski industry.
-Some of our staff have been with us for more than 5 years (which earns them a one month paid sabbatical to use as they wish, possibly for a dream ski vacation).

 Today, we believe that we have the best ski shop in the Denver area as well as the best ecommerce ski shop in North America.
 We are open year round and continue to dedicate ourselves to skiing.
 We love biking, running, and everything else you can do on mountains but we like to try to be the best at something and that thing is helping skiers get the gear they need.